 Understanding the cause-and-effect dynamics between incidents and problems is important.
 Incidents provide valuable insights into potential underlying issues, highlighting the need for proactive problem resolution and strengthening the IT ecosystem with expert guidance.

-As Aparna puts it, ‘Having a proactive approach prevents incident recurrence, reduces downtime, and creates a more resilient IT infrastructure for the enterprise.
+As Aparna Chugh puts it, ‘Having a proactive approach prevents incident recurrence, reduces downtime, and creates a more resilient IT infrastructure for the enterprise.
 By leveraging modern, AI-first ITSM solutions, we can enhance both processes, providing faster incident resolution and deeper insights for proactive Problem management.'

 If you’re looking for a modern IT service management solution that helps you implement solid incident and program management systems, try Atomicwork!